leancodepl/corelibrary/docs/cqrs/command/index.md

 6. Do not throw exceptions from inside commands.
 The client will receive generic error (`500 Internal Server Error`).
 Do it only as a last resort.
 7. Database transaction will be commited at the end of the [pipeline] (assuming [CommitTransaction] pipeline element was added), so it's not recommended to commit it inside query handler as it may make serialized [events] inconsistent with the entity.

+## Naming conventions

+Commands in CQRS are responsible for modifying the state of the system, and therefore their names should reflect the action they trigger.
+A common convention is to use imperative verbs that clearly describe the intent, such as `UpdateProjectName`, `DeleteProject`, or `AssignEmployeeToAssignment`.
+Handlers should share the identical name as the associated contract, appended with the `CH` suffix.
+This practice enhances ease of identification and ensures a straightforward correlation between contracts and their corresponding handlers.

 [aggregates]: ../../domain/aggregate/index.md
 [events]: ../../domain/domain_event/index.md
 [pipeline]: ../pipeline/index.md